Advanced Scaffold Pricing

 - This unit of competency is nationally recognised, those who complete this course successfully will be issued with a Statement of Attainment for CPCCLSF4001A – Licence to erect, alter and dismantle scaffolding advanced level.

-- Successful completion can also lead to an Advanced Scaffolding (SA class) High Risk Work Licence with WorkSafe WA
+- Successful completion will allow you to apply for an Advanced Scaffolding (SA class) High Risk Work Licence with WorkSafe WA

 What the course covers: